zwicker-group/py-pde/docs/paper/paper.md

 The main goal of the `py-pde` package is to provide a convenient way to analyze general PDEs, while at the same time allowing for enough flexibility to easily implement specialized code for particular cases.
-Since the code is written in pure python, it can be easily installed via pip by simply calling `pip install py-pde`.
+Since the code is written in pure Python, it can be easily installed via pip by simply calling `pip install py-pde`.
-However, central parts are just-in-time compiled using `numba` [@numba] for computational efficiency.
+However, the central parts are just-in-time compiled using `numba` [@numba] for computational efficiency.
-To improve user-interaction further, some arguments accept mathematical expressions that are parsed by `sympy` [@sympy] and are compiled optionally.
+To improve user interaction further, some arguments accept mathematical expressions that are parsed by `sympy` [@sympy] and are compiled optionally.
-This approach lowers the barrier for new users while also providing speed and flexibility for advanced use-cases.
+This approach lowers the barrier for new users while also providing speed and flexibility for advanced use cases.
 Moreover, the package provides convenience functions for creating suitable initial conditions, for controlling what is analyzed as well as stored during a simulation, and for visualizing the final results.